sree-teja/image-segmentation-YOLO/README.md

 ## Overview

-This project demonstrates how to train a semantic segmentation model using YOLOv8.
-It includes data annotation guidelines, model training instructions for both local and Google Colab environments, and a model validation process.
+This project successfully trains a semantic segmentation model using YOLOv8.
+It covers comprehensive data annotation guidelines, streamlined model training steps, and an efficient model validation process.

 ## Dataset